fiee/croisee/README.rst

 All letters get uppercased, German umlauts get converted from Ä, Ö, Ü to AE, OE, UE; other international characters get de-accented.
 (If your language needs other conversions, please contact the developer.)

-Searching works only if you activate at least one dictionary fist.
+Searching works only if you activate at least one dictionary first.

 Query results are limited to 100 answers.